How To Get Through Tough Times

 The way I see it, human beings managed to get through life, even the toughest days, before the pharmaceutical industry came up with addictive happy pills.
 And that is still an option.
 I’m not judging; I’m just sharing my beliefs and how I do things.

-So, how do I deal with being persecuted by Danish extremists and criminals with links to criminal groupings in France, as well as the Danish police force, which has, truth be told, now and then left me in the dumps?
+So, how do I get through and deal with hard times, apart from coffee?
+Well, my method is the offspring of almost ten years of being persecuted by Danish extremists and criminals, which has, truth be told, now and then left me in the dumps.

-I have already written about how to stay safe, so here’s a brief overview of my method for maintaining balance, a positive spirit, and sanity when the world around you is horrible and sickening!
+Here’s a brief overview of my method for maintaining balance, a positive spirit, and sanity when the world around you is horrible.

 I stay calm and balanced at all times.
 Nervous and stressed individuals make poor decisions.
 Apart from living with my almost 80-year-old mother, which has taught me self-control beyond what I thought humanly possible (!), writing, cooking, and yoga are my go-to methods for shutting out the world, relaxing, and releasing all my feelings, including my hatred.

-Some days, I think it would be better for me and more de-stressing to beat the living shit out of one of the monsters; but that would be illegal, and I am not a monster, who can get away with violating other people, as the monsters have gotten away with physical and sexual violations against me, so I don’t do that 😊.
+Some days, I think it would be better for me and more de-stressing to beat the living s*** out of one of the monsters; but that would be illegal, and I am not a monster, so I don’t do that.
 I write out my hatred, which brings us to point number two.

 I hate from the bottom of my heart; I hate this group of monsters, anyone who has helped them, anyone who has housed them, anyone who has libeled me, anyone who refused me help, and the system and state that makes it possible for these monsters to hunt people at will – people who got in their way, witnesses to their crimes as well as human beings they consider worthless – and I wish all of the above a fiery stay in hell.

-Leaving my wishes for the future aside, in my experience, hate makes it possible for you to do what you have to do because it strengthens you and makes you more determined.
+Leaving my wishes for the future aside, in my experience, hate enables you to do what you have to do because it strengthens you and makes you more determined.
 And strength and determination are what you need to get through bad times.
 So, I don’t suppress this very human feeling.

 When I’m up to my neck in it, I fertilize on my own hatred until I’m in the clear; then, I can be a good person again if I feel the need for it.